• Skip to primary navigation

 You can either bake these individually, in 2-cup ramekins, or in one large gratin dish.
 I used a mild dutch goat gouda in these souffles, but gruyere, cheddar or a fresh goat cheese would all be good, too.
 Other herbs could be added with or in place of the chives.

-You can use the two leftover egg yolks to make a half batch of ice cream, creme caramels, or try Heidi Swanson's awesome tapioca pudding.
+You can use the two leftover egg yolks to make a half batch of ice cream or creme caramels.

 Nutritional values are based on one of five servings.